-1. Many different desires dance within us and we can choose to either actualize them or not actualize them.
+1. Many different desires dance within us, which we can choose to actualize or not.
 That is it.
 That is the height of our power—regulating what desires manifest themselves as action.
 We don’t have any control over the nature of our desires though.
 Oxymoronically, they are ours and not ours at the same time.
 Certainly, things like our environment, experiences and genetics have something to do with their nature, but what do WE have to do with them?
 When we talk about the things we like and do not like we think we are sharing the details of our unique identities, but do we really know why we like or dislike anything?
 And if we doubt our reasons how can we be certain that our emotions truly belong to us?

 You may dislike a movie because you thought the ending was disappointing.
 But why was it disappointing?
 Oh, because they didn’t let you know what happened to that one guy.
 Well, why did you want to know what happened to that one guy?
 Oh, you liked him.
 Why did you like him?
 Oh, because he had dark hair and was funny.
 Well, what about dark-haired funny guys do you like?
 Oh, your favorite uncle had dark hair and was funny.
 What about him was funny?